 The Philippines might be excellent at building expressways but has yet to improve in creating health and education infrastructure.
 However, we should be happy that the country increased its rankings regarding infrastructure.
 It just means that the government’s Build, Build, Build program is paying off.

-From 45th place last year, the country placed 48th in the World Competitiveness Rankings due to budget deficit and outstanding government debt.
+From 45th place last year, the country placed 48th in the cost competitiveness index due to budget deficit and outstanding government debt.
 As of April 2022, the Philippine budget deficit stood at PHP 311.9 billion, and its outstanding debt rose to PHP 12.76 trillion.
 The reason for this debt and spending is the government’s COVID-19 response.

 According to IMD, the challenges that The Philippines face in the following years are recovery from the pandemic while strengthening fiscal responsibility and poverty reduction.
 The Philippines also has to develop education and health systems that are sustainable in the future, as well as reduce climate change vulnerability.

-There is also a decrease in the Philippines’ performance regarding business efficiency.
+There is also a decrease in the Philippines’ performance regarding business efficiency and international investment.
 From 37th place last year, the Philippines currently sits at the 39th place this year.
 The biggest plunge, however, is in the country’s overall productivity from 10th in 2021 to 57th in 2022.
 The culprit here is the COVID-19 pandemic as well.

 How did the Country’s Ranking Improve?